skycream/blog/docs/tutorial/ionicons.md

 export { appIcons, logos };
 ```

-I create another the above files because I want to include every icon for the demo and they are a lot.
-Obviously, you do not have to do that because most likely you only need to use a few icons.
+I use another file for the demo because I want to include every icon.
+You may not need all that so only include what you need.